Norbert Kobielski

 Norbert Kobielski (born 28 January 1997) is a Polish athlete specialising in the high jump.
 He won a bronze medal at the 2019 European U23 Championships.

-His personal bests are 2.28 metres outdoors (Płock 2020) and 2.29 metres indoors (Toruń 2020, Instambul 2023).
+His personal bests are 2.33 metres outdoors (Eugene 2023) and 2.29 metres indoors (Toruń 2020, Instambul 2023).

+After being suspended in July 2024, Kobielski was issued with a two-year ban by the Athletics Integrity Unit set to end in July 2026 for an anti-doping rule violation after testing positive for pentedrone at an event in Poland.
+All of his results after 26 May 2024, including his 6th position in the European Championships were disqualified.